dgaydukov/cert-aws/files/sa.md

 ###### Amazon CloudFront
 CloudFront is a CDN (content delivery network) - that speed up the distribution of your data using edge locations.
 When user request content, CF use nearest edge location and deliver cached version, it's faster that transfer data directly from data center.
 If content not in cache, CF retrieve it directly from s3 or HTTP and cache it.
-CF is not durable storage, it's just an edge cache
+CF is not durable storage, it's just an edge cache.
+To work with CF you should create origin server (s3 in case of static content, ec2 - dynamic).
+Then you add you origin server to CF, and CF generate link for you.
+Later when user request this link CF check the closest edge location for data, and if found in chane - return, if not request it from origin server and cache it.
+To ensure origin availability you can add backup origin and configure CF in case it get 4xx/5xx response from main origin, to use backup origin.
+Edge cache is smart, it can remove less popular content to make room for other data.
+You can also use Geo Restriction to specify at which contries content should be 403 (Forbidden), you can also add custom error code and message.
+You can control expire date (when CF will check origin server for new version) by setting cache control header (by default 24 hours).
+You can delete item from CF by
+* delete it from origin server, and when expire date come it would be deleted from CF
+* use invalidating api to remove file from CF immediately CF doesn't cache following requests: POST, PUT, DELETE, PATCH Field-Level Encryption - encrypt user's upload data and transfer these encrypted data to your origin

 ###### Amazon Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.